Our guide to the 6 best Zara perfumes – for expensive-smelling scents that cost less than £25

 We got all the experts tips on how to get the most out of your affordable perfume.

-- Notice the base notes—"Some people may pay too much attention to the initial spritz [of a perfume], as they are sold on the top notes, without hanging around to see how the fragrance develops over time," explains says Master Perfumer Ruth Mastenbroek.
+- Notice the base notes: "Some people may pay too much attention to the initial spritz [of a perfume], as they are sold on the top notes, without hanging around to see how the fragrance develops over time," Mastenbroek notes.
 "While helpful, some people may place too much importance on these notes."

-- Stay moisturised—"For desk-to-dancefloor situations, use an unscented moisturizer on your skin before you apply perfume," says Gordon.
+- Stay moisturised: "For 'desk-to-dancefloor' situations, use an unscented moisturiser on your skin before you apply perfume," says Gordon.
 "This will help lock the fragrance in better as it gives a moist skin impression."

-- Assess the fragrance type—When weighing up eau de toilette vs parfum, remember "perfume and cologne are sold in different ratios of fragrance oil to alcohol," explains Gordon.
-"The more concentrated forms, like pure Parfum, will cost the most and last the longest, whilst the less concentrated versions like an Eau De Toilette, will cost less and the spritz won't last as long."
+- Assess the fragrance type: When weighing up eau de toilette vs parfum, remember that "perfume and cologne are sold in different ratios of fragrance oil to alcohol," as Gordon explains.
+"The more concentrated forms, like pure parfum, will cost the most and last the longest, while the less concentrated versions, like an eau de toilette, will cost less and the spritz won't last as long."

-- Create an aroma—"If you have a signature scent, you can get your clothing to smell like it as well," says Gordon.
-"Line your drawers with tissue paper that has been spritzed a few times and allow the scent to permeate the fabrics."
+- Create an aroma: "If you have a signature scent, you can get your clothing to smell like it as well," says Gordon.
+"Line your drawers with tissue paper that has been spritzed a few times [with this perfume] and allow the scent to permeate the fabrics."

 Sign up for the woman&home newsletter